chvlyl/MSSQ/README.md

   <img src="images/table.png" width="500"/>
 </p>

+X: is a matrix, which is just the above table.
+Note that each value is the read counts aligned to each marker.
+tc: is a vector, which is the total counts for each sample or the total reads aligned to all the markers.
+The difference is that the former one including those unaligned read counts.
+I experimented both and it seems to me the latter one is better.
+The length of tc should be the same as the nrow of X.
+l: is a vector, which is the length of each marker.
+The length of l should be the same as the ncol of X. Note that the l should be normalized (for example, l/1000000).
+Otherwise, ϕ_ij will be very small.

 ## Model Details
 Consider a metagenomic study with N samples.
 After the sequencing reads are aligned to